BitcoinDesign/Guide/guide/payments/introduction.md

 # Payments

-At its core, Bitcoin enables payments between people without intermediaries, regardless of where in the world they are.
+At its core, bitcoin enables payments between people without intermediaries, regardless of where in the world they are.

 This chapter covers bitcoin payment design considerations when building mobile bitcoin applications.
 Including what they are, how they work and the best practices for designing these user flows.

-We have already established that [Bitcoin is money]({{ '/guide/getting-started/why-bitcoin-is-unique/#its-money-but-digital' | relative_url }}), so let's dive into how it can be used to make payments.
+We have already established that [bitcoin is money]({{ '/guide/getting-started/why-bitcoin-is-unique/#its-money-but-digital' | relative_url }}), so let's dive into how it can be used to make payments.

 ---